Heat back to the NBA’s final four, top Knicks 96-92 for 4-2 series win

 “It was a battle,” Lowry said.
 “A Tom Thibodeau-coached team, they’re always going to play hard. … This was a grind and we found a way.”

-Miami was whistled for four fouls in the first 2:15 of the fourth quarter, setting the tone for New York to keep getting to the line throughout the final period.
+The Heat had to dodge one dicey situation after another.
+The Knicks tied it once after halftime, about four minutes in, but missed 10 other field-goal attempts in the second half — along with two free throws — that would have pulled them into a tie or given them the lead.

-The Knicks tied it early in the third, but missed 10 other field-goal attempts in the second half — along with two free throws — that would have pulled New York into a tie or given it the lead.
+“Just got to give them a lot of credit.
+They didn’t play like an 8 seed — at all,” Brunson said.
+“They were unbelievable.
+The utmost respect for them and that organization.
+I liked the way we fought.”

 Brunson had 22 points in the first half, tying his third-most before intermission in any game this season – and his most ever by halftime of a playoff game.
 He had 15 in the first quarter when the Knicks came out flying to grab early control.